Jasmisek/Jasmisek/README.md

 ### 👋 Hi, I’m @Jasmisek
-- 👀 I’m interested in: Gamehacking & Webdevelopment
+- 👀 I’m interested in: Gamehacking & Web development
 - 🚀 Fluent in: ```.py```, ```.js```, ```.cpp```, ```.cs```
 - 📫 How to reach me: Jasmisek#9555